Rumplestomp/drawsome/server/README.md

 # TODO

-- Node.js Backend server
+- Node.js Backend Server
-  - User login like in labs/assignments
+  - User auth like in labs/assignments
   - ~~File upload like in labs/assignments~~
     - Make sure only images uploaded for security